Rick Ness, Partner at Tactico

 There are other negative aspects of private investments funds.
 For instance, funds often raise money well in advance of investing and this can require investors to keep money dormant for long periods of time until called by the fund.
-It can be argued that this technique inflates a fund’s Internal Rate of Return (IRR) as the periods of “near zero return” rests with the investor (not the fund).
+It can be argued that this technique inflates a fund’s Internal Rate of Return, or IRR, as the periods of “near zero return” rests with the investor and not the fund.
 This justifies carefully looking at stated track records which can be artificially skewed.

-Recently, special purpose vehicles (SPV) have become a growing trend in venture investing and private equity.
+Recently, special purpose vehicles, also known as SPVs, have become a growing trend in venture investing and PE.
 For institutional investors, investing in one specific opportunity at a time held by means of an SPV solves the problems of money sitting dormant and not knowing exactly what it will be invested in.
-For individuals there are venture capital firms such as Tactico and Bright Spark that use special purpose vehicles and allow for minimum investments as low as $10,000.
-Similar to private fund investing, high net worth investors should keep an eye out for SPV opportunities that fit their risk tolerance.
-When the risks tied to concentration and liquidity can be properly addressed, investing via Special Purpose Vehicles can be an excellent strategy to joining the “rich getting richer”.
+For individuals, there are venture capital firms such as Tactico Inc. that use SPVs and allow for minimum investments as low as ten thousand dollars.
+Similar to private fund investing, high-net-worth investors should keep an eye out for SPV opportunities that fit their risk tolerance.
+When the risks tied to concentration and liquidity can be properly addressed, investing via SPVs can be an excellent strategy to join the “rich getting richer.”

 We thank you for visiting our site, and we hope you found this interesting.
-Please consider signing up to the platform.
+We encourage you to signup to our investor platform to learn about the investment opportunities we offer.
 We will be regularly blogging about investing in private companies.
-As we identify venture opportunities, we make them available to our platform participants on a first come first serve basis.
+As we identify venture opportunities, we will make them available to our platform participants on a first come first serve basis.

 (1) McKinsey, How Private equity fared in 2017, February 2018